SEO Friendly Permalink Structure for WordPress

-If you are not sure what is permalink, let me first explain about it.
+If you are not sure what is permalink, let me first explain it.
 Permalink is short of Permanent link.
 It represents the URL of a web page or blog post.
 URL of an article also affects the ranking of a web page.
 This is why it is important to find out the best URL structure for a website.
-Read about permalink structure on Wiki.
+Read about the permalink structure on Wiki.

 The default URL structure of WordPress is now SEO friendly.
 Its permalink structure looks something like this:

 This URL structure is not recommended.
 So, you must change this to make it more meaningful and SEO friendly.
 In this tutorial, I will show you how to have an SEO friendly URL in WordPress.
 I will also tell you how to change the permalink of a WordPress blog.

 What is SEO friendly URL and Why We Should Have SEO Friendly URL?

 SEO friendly URLs contain keywords that explain the blog post.
 It is good for both search engines and visitors.
 Having a keyword in the URL increases the chance of ranking for that specific keyword.
 We all want to have a better search engine ranking in Google and other search engines.
 Google gives a website extra advantage if it has a target keyword in URL.
 So having an SEO friendly permalink structure in WordPress is a must to increase the organic traffic.

 This looks ugly and not search engine friendly.
 You can have something like this To change it, follow these steps.